bcarteratx/blog/content/posts/OSU Technical Writing_Memo.md

 ---

 The objective of this memo was to describe the task in a way that anyone regardles of skill level could understand, I think it turned out well.
-Our next assignment is a full manual/tutorial with illustrated instructions, I'm excited to get to work on it and share with you in my next post!
+Our next assignment is a full manual/tutorial with illustrated instructions, I'm excited to get to work and share it with you in my next post!